 Please do not copy any part of this post without my specific written agreement.
 See myDisclosure Policy

 Who doesn’t love an easy, quick to make, healthy meal?
-Exactly.
-I love pasta, mostly for its versatility.
+Quick to cook, versatile, economical and delicious, pasta ticks all of these boxes.
 Since any number of sauces or meals can be made to go with a million varieties of pasta.
 Where would we be without it?
-Thank you Italy, you may have invaded Britain, however it’s time to let things go, as you gave us pasta.
+And thank you Italy, you may have invaded Britain, however it’s time to let things go, as you gave us pasta.
 More specifically the fusilli bronze die pasta used in this Creamy Tomato Spinach Chicken Pasta.

 Next time you think of tossing a jar of pesto into pasta for dinner, think again.
 Since this dish only took 30 minutes to make, it is definitely worth trying.
 Not only do you get a balanced healthy meal, it is filling, like a proper meal should be.
 Bite sized pieces of chicken breast, fresh baby spinach wilted into the tomato and cream cheese sauce.

 If you are cutting down on carbs you may not like my next suggestion.
-That is, to serve this tasty bowl of goodness with a chunk of baguette, or crusty bread.
+Which is, to serve this tasty bowl of goodness with a chunk of baguette, or crusty bread and salad.
 While not swimming in sauce, there will be some pooled on your plate or bowl.
-This is where bread is important.
+And this is where bread is important.
 Dunking.
-While using the bread to absorb every last drop of this creamy sauce.
-Keeping with the low fat theme, there is no reason why the bread should be buttered.
-In fact there will be a greater absorbency area if left unbuttered.
-Win win!
+Using the bread to absorb every last drop of the luscious, creamy sauce.
+Also, keeping with the low fat theme, why not leave the bread unbuttered?
+While reducing calories, the bread is more absorbent without butter.

-Food should be enjoyed.
+Eating should be an enjoyable experience.
 Indeed it should be a feast.
 It should feed more than our tummies, it should feed our soul.
 Giving thanks before eating is a custom here at home.
 Yet stopping for a moment to look and smell the food in front of you is also important.
 Too much food is literally shoved down throats while watching television.
 I wonder if the taste even has time to register with the brain.
 Eating with family, while sitting up at a table, not only slows down the rate at which we eat, the entire experience is altogether more pleasurable.
-Hence – food tastes better when it is shared.
+My conclusion is that all food always tastes better when it is shared.